Claiming compensation for medical negligence

 If the experts report that the medical treatment was to an acceptable standard, there is unlikely to be a claim unless there are additional questions raised by the expert or information they need.
 The expert is likely to raise them in the report.

 If they report that the medical treatment was below standard, this is known as a 'breach of duty'.
-If the breach of duty caused the injury, your solicitor will draft the Letter of Claim.
+There could be one or more breaches of duty.
+If the expert evidence supports that at least one breach of duty caused or in some cases materially contributed to the injury, your solicitor will draft the Letter of Claim.

 Your solicitor should explain the reports to you in a meeting, possibly with a barrister and the experts if the case is complex.
 They will let you know whether they think you have a case and answer any of your questions.